-The internet user named Raif Badawi was sentenced to 6 years jail and 600 lashes but when his appeal to review the punishment was turned down by the higher courts, he was given punishment of 10 years sentence.
+The internet user named Raif Badawi was sentenced to 6 years jail and 600 lashes but when his appeal to review the punishment was turned down by the higher courts, the punishment was raised to 10 years and 1,000 lashes.
 His website has been closed.

 His website was containing the articles against Islam and Grand Muftis of Saudi Arabia.
 Initially, the prosecution was trying to prove that he is guilty to insult Islam and hence be provided with the sentence of death but the court dismissed this charge.

 This is only one example; I have also heard that so many other people were sentenced to punishment for sharing inappropriate contents on social media.
 It is my strong suggestion to all my readers to not to spread any content against Islam or Kingdom of Saudi Arabia.

 We have also shared a story of an Indian expatriate who was arrested by the Saudi Authorities for sharing a Haram Temple Photo.
 In this photo, a temple is shown above the Holy Kaaba.
 He was sentenced to 7 years Jail and 2,100 lashes distributed over his sentence term.